 PG&E Corp.
-(PCG), California’s largest utility, fell the most in more than fifteen months after forecasting earnings below analysts’ estimates on natural gas pipeline improvement costs after a deadly 2010 explosion.
+(PCG:US), California’s largest utility, fell the most in more than fifteen months after forecasting earnings below analysts’ estimates on natural gas pipeline improvement costs after a deadly 2010 explosion.

 The shares dropped 4.5 percent to $41.15 at 12:42 p.m. in New York.
 Earlier the shares fell 4.9 percent, the biggest intraday loss since Nov.
 3, 2011.

 PG&E sees 2013 earnings from continuing operations between $2.55 a share to $2.75 a share, below the $2.79 average of 17 analysts’ estimates (PCG:US) compiled by Bloomberg.
 The forecast includes the need to issue $1 billion to $1.2 billion of new shares to fund improvements to its gas system, the San Francisco-based company said in a statement today.

 “There is still remaining uncertainty from the San Bruno incident and the costs that are coming from that,” Andrew Smith, a St. Louis-based analyst for Edward Jones, said in a telephone interview.
 “Investors would like to see some resolution and it is taking longer than they would like,” said Smith, who rates the company’s shares a hold and doesn’t own any.